Strathcarron to Maol Bhuidhe, 10 miles: Thursday 17 May 2018.

 Athnamulloch to Coire Dho, 14 miles: Saturday 19 May 2018.

-A much easier day, indeed in part a bit of a trudge along tracks built for land-rovers not humans, but with the saving grace of a top-rate moorland path to the finish.
+A much easier day than the two before it.
+In part it’s a bit of a trudge along tracks built for land-rovers not humans, but with the saving grace of a top-rate moorland path to the finish.
 Heavens, there were even waymarks along the track through Glen Affric, at every possible place where a walker might go wrong (though there aren’t many), for this is the Affric Kintail Way long-distance path.
 But for me, only for three miles, to a path junction at Allt Garbh.

 The hydro works at Allt Garbh

 Hydro works were in progress here, though this being a Saturday no soul was on site.
 It wasn’t too difficult to trace the diverted path southwards at first, but once the works had been left behind, I became confused.
 The map showed the path crossing the stream – clearly it did not.
 So where did it go?
 At a point of split, I chose left; I should have chosen right, I realised as I made my way through felled forestry.
 Down there, was that a waymark post?
-Surely not, this was not the Affric Kintail Way, and Scotland doesn’t really do waymarks outside of LDPs.
-But it was, and if I ever come this way again (spoiler alert – 2019 TGO Challenge), I will know better.
+Surely not, this was not the Affric Kintail Way, and despite its good waymarking earlier, Scotland doesn’t really do waymarks outside of LDPs.

 By the Allt Riabhach